The Takeaway:

 Recommended For: Anyone who spends several hours a day in their chair.
 This thing is virtually indestructible.

 The design team took a conventional approach here.
-There’s nothing flashy or showy about the chair, which makes it easy for it to blend seamlessly into almost any home or office décor scheme but be warned, it’s a really big chair, capable of supporting an impressive 500 pounds of user weight
+There’s nothing flashy or showy about the chair, which makes it easy for it to blend seamlessly into almost any home or office décor scheme.
+But be warned: It’s a really big chair, capable of supporting an impressive 500 pounds of user weight.

 It’s also an incredibly sturdy, heavy chair, weighing close to seventy pounds, mostly because the base is constructed of solid steel.
 Everything about this chair is heavy-duty and built to last.
 If you buy one of these, you may wind up feeling like every chair you’ve owned previously feels a bit like a toy.